Photon-AI-Research/InSituML/README.md

 ### Anna Willmann

+#### main/ModelHelpers/DeviceHelper.py

+The module contains functions:
+<li> Get type of the default device: cpu or cuda </li>
+<li> Move tensor(s) to chosen device </li>

+DeviceDataLoader(): wrap a dataloader such that each batch is not only indexed but also instantly transfered to the correct device

 #### main/ModelHelpers/ContinualLearner.py

 1. ContinualLearner(nn.Module): Class for realization of a neural network to be trained using CL (further Continual Learning).